tapjs/tapjs/README.md

    adding a `.travis.yml` file to your repo.
 You can use [this module's .travis.yml file as an example](https://github.com/isaacs/node-tap/blob/master/.travis.yml)
-2. Enable Coveralls.io or CodeCov.io by signing up, and adding the repo.
+2. Enable Coveralls.io by signing up, and adding the repo.
 Note the repo API token.
 3. Back at Travis-CI, add a private environment variable.
-The name of the environment variable is `COVERALLS_REPO_TOKEN` for Coveralls, or `CODECOV_TOKEN` for CodeCov.io, and the value is the token you got from Coveralls or CodeCov.
+The name of the environment variable is `COVERALLS_REPO_TOKEN`,, and the value is the token you got from Coveralls.
 4. When that token is set in the environment variable, `tap` will automatically generate coverage information and send it to the appropriate place.